Data-driven root-cause analysis for distributed system anomalies: Results and discussions

 With the given time series, a VAR model (i.e., the coefficients $A_{i,j}$) can be learnt using standard algorithm~\cite{goebel2003investigating}.
 The differences in coefficients between the nominal and anomalous models are subsequently used to find out the root causes.
 The pattern is deemed to have failed when $\delta A_{i,j}>0.4\cdot \max\{\delta A_{i,j}\}$ where $\delta A_{i,j}=|A_{i,j}^{ano}-A_{i,j}^{nom}|$.

-The results of $S^3$ and VAR using \texttt{dataset3} are shown in Fig.~\ref{figRCA30node}.
-In panel (a), all of the changed patterns discovered by $S^3$ can be attributed to node 1 (shown by the black boxes in column and row 1).
+The results of $A^3$, $S^3$ and VAR using \texttt{dataset2} are shown in Fig.~\ref{figRCA30node}.
+In panel (a), all of the changed patterns discovered by VAR, $A^3$ and $S^3$ can be attributed to node 1 (shown by the black boxes in column and row 1).
 Therefore, node 1 is considered as faulty by the $S^3$ method.
-On the other hand, VAR incorrectly discovers a significant change in the pattern $N_{12}\to N_{2}$ but not the patterns originating from $N_1$.
-We note this as an error.
-In general, although $S^3$ and VAR can both discover the fault node, VAR produces more false alarms.
-Similar observations can be made in cases (b) and (c).
-In (d), 22 failed patterns are discovered by $S^3$ which can all be attributed to a fault in node $28$, but only six failed patterns are discovered by VAR.
-In this case, the discovery of more changed patterns can contribute to a stronger evidence that node $28$ is faulty.
-As it is always beneficial to avoid false positive error, we conclude that $S^3$ method is more preferred for case (d).
+In panel (b), VAR incorrectly discovers a significant change in the patterns in rows $4$ and $6$ but not the patterns originating from $N_5$ (We note these as errors), while $A^3$ and $S^3$ can correctly interpret the fault node $N_5$.
+In general, although $A^3$, $S^3$ and VAR can discover the fault node, VAR produces more false alarms.

 In real applications, when more anomalous patterns are discovered incorrectly, more effort will be needed to analyze the failed patterns closely and determine the root-cause node.
 This will lead to more financial expenditures and time investment in finding the failed node.
 With this motivation, an error metric $\epsilon$ is defined by computing the ratio of incorrectly discovered anomalous patterns $|\{\Lambda^{\epsilon}\}|$ to all discovered anomalous patterns $|\{\Lambda^{ano}\}|$, i.e., $\epsilon=\frac{|\{\Lambda^{\epsilon}\}|}{|\{\Lambda^{ano}\}|}$.
-The results using \texttt{dataset2} and \texttt{dataset3} are listed in Table~\ref{tabAccu2}.
+The results using \texttt{dataset2} are listed in Table~\ref{tabAccu2}.

+The approach in \cite{qiu2012granger} can give the anomalous node in the graphical model.
+If we do node-based root cause analysis, then the results can be compared.
+For now, we only have pattern based root cause analysis.
+Our approaches are promising in diagnosing fault node, as shown in Fig.~\ref{figRCA30node}.
+We may get better results in finding out the fault node than \cite{qiu2012granger}.
+Compared to~\cite{zhang2014dynamic,yuan2014root}, we have an automatic algorithm to discover the root cause.